Eric Corriel Studios

 An important quality of the material is its opacity

-Although it never materialized, this was my first attempt at transposing one landscape into another; a theme that would later come back into my work in a major way.
+Although the mockup below never materialized, it was my first attempt at transposing one landscape into another; a theme that would later find its way back into my work.

 Photograph/realistic rendering of the side of a building with a car parked out front.
 On the facade of the building is a large mural depicting an abstract rendering of a predominantly burgundy and golden yellow landscape with two trees at the far ends connected by a flowing burgundy band.